Padelytics/Padel-AI-System/README.md

 # Padel Analytics 🤖🎾

 This repository applies computer vision techniques to extract valuable insights from a padel game recording, including:
-- Position and velocity of each player;
+- Position and velocity of each player.
-- Position and velocity of the ball;
+- Position and velocity of the ball.
-- 2D court projection;
+- 2D court projection.
-- Heatmaps;
+- Heatmaps.
-- Ball velocity associated with different strokes;
+- Ball velocity associated with different strokes.
 - Player error rate.

 ## Project Description